eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

 with a warning. |var-project| behaves as if the sample never existed.

-Where the transmitting side completely ignores the sample, the receiving side assumes that the sample has been correctly received and acknowledges reception to the Writer, which allows communication to continue.
+Where the transmitting side completely ignores the sample, the receiving side assumes that the sample has been correctly received and acknowledges reception to the writer, which allows communication to continue.

 When receiving, samples larger than